 Because of the soap in this recipe, you’ll want to keep your eyes closed and rinse your face as soon as you’re done removing the eye makeup.
 This one is particularly good if you’re wearing products as tough as water-proof mascara.
 But if you have super sensitive eyes, maybe go for one of the other recipes

-- 5 Tbsp Extra virgin olive oil
+- 5 tablespoons Extra virgin olive oil

-- 4 Tbsp Sweet Almond oil
+- 4 tablespoons Sweet Almond oil

 If you don’t have time to mess around, this double-oil slips eye makeup right off.
 And you won’t have to worry about greasiness.
-The combination of evoo and almond oil is skin-friendly.
+The combination of EVOO and almond oil is skin-friendly.

 If you don’t want to wash it off with your cleansing routine, it comfortably moisturizes the skin around your eyes without irritation.
 Great for sensitive eyes that don’t like cleansers or intense rubbing.